RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/icons-and-symbols.md

 ### Utility Icons

-Utility Icons represent access to tools used to modify the settings for a component, object or globally.
+Utility Icons represent access to tools used to modify the settings for a component, object, or globally.
 Utility Icons are also accompanied by a descriptive name.

 ![Examples of Astro Utility Icons](/img/components/icons-utility.png "Examples of Astro Utility Icons")